128technology/docs/docs/cli_reference.md

 #### Description

-The 'create certificate request webserver' generates a certificate-request, which is then sent to a Certificate Authority.
+The `create certificate request webserver` generates a certificate-request, which is then sent to a Certificate Authority.
 The 128T router will, through a series of interactive prompts, request information from the administrator to generate either the request or certificate, as appropriate.

-The certificate created by the 'create certificate' command stores its output file at '/etc/128technology/pki/'.
+The certificate created by the `create certificate` command stores its output file at `/etc/128technology/pki/`.

 ## `create certificate self-signed webserver`